jkrukoff/llists/doc/README.md

 To use this library, it is first necessary to create an iterator.
-This can either be done from an existing data structure using functions like `llists:from_list/1` or by expressing the continuation programatically using functions like `llists:unfold/2`.
+This can either be done from an existing data structure using functions like `llists:from_list/1` or by expressing the continuation programmatically using functions like `llists:unfold/2`.

 Once an iterator is constructed, it can then be evaluated an element at a time